Create your First Project

 Now we have added the column name and expression to the first condition.

-Drag and drop another condition.
+Drag and drop another condition from Toolbox on the right side.

 In the same way, we added ‘Age’, add column name, and expression for ‘State’.

-Drag and drop an Action.
+Drag and drop an Action from Toolbox on the right side.

 In the same way we added ‘Age’, add column name, and expression for ‘Store Discount’.